 And that was the start of Riese’s journey to becoming a famous water sommelier.
 The sommelier definition as you know meaning a wine steward, Riese is a leading water sommelier meaning he is the expert, or water connoisseur if you will.

 After that moment of epiphany and years of study, he wrote a book in German, The World of Water, profiling different waters and becoming a noted water expert in Germany.
 In 2010, he was certified as a Mineral Water Sommelier by the German Mineral Water Trade Association.
 Before we go any further, let’s get this out of the way.
 Yes, being a water sommelier is a real thing.
 Yes, water tastes differently depending on the source and mineral content.
 It has terroir, just like wine.
 And yes, you should care about the water you drink.

 “It’s not a made-up career.
 I have a degree on this,” he says.
 His knowledge is considered extraordinary, which qualified him for the so-called “Einstein Visa”—the 0-1 Visa reserved for people who are highly acclaimed in their industry—to move to the US.
 Here, his star quickly rose.

 YOU MAY ALSO LIKE: TASTING NOTES: LIFE THROUGH ROSÉ-COLORED SKI GOGGLES

-Educating the public about water is his calling.
+Educating the public about his calling as a water connoisseur.

 Courtesy of Martin Riese